 - The Authority holds collections of art and artefacts that are currently in storage but will be exhibited in the Cultural Centre in Southport when it opens in early 2013.
-Included in this are 322 individual works of art that are listed on the Council's Asset Register each with a nominal value of £1 (total value £322).
-Other works of art previous housed in the Atkinson Art Gallery and Botanic Gardens Museum are recorded collectively at a nominal value of £1 (total value £2). - Antony Gormley's Another Place, which consists of 100 cast iron life size figures spread along 3 kilometres of the foreshore at Crosby, is valued at the cost to buy and locate of £1.742m.
+Included in this are 322 individual works of art that were previously listed on the Council's Asset Register each with a nominal value of £1 (total value £322).
+Other works of art previous housed in the Atkinson Art Gallery and Botanic Gardens Museum were recorded collectively at a nominal value of £1 (total value £2).
+These assets have now been re-valued in line with their current insurance value (the majority of assets were valued in 2005). - Antony Gormley's Another Place, which consists of 100 cast iron life size figures spread along 3 kilometres of the foreshore at Crosby, was initially valued at the cost to buy and locate of £1.742m.